Phase signature of topological transition in Josephson Junctions

-\setcitestyle{numbers,open={},close={}} In contrast to refs.~\cite{ren_topological_2019,fornieri_evidence_2019}, in our JJs the phase is not biased.
-Instead, it self-adjusts to minimize the underlying free energy of the system in both the trivial and topological phases.
-In this work, we demonstrate how two gate-tunable and nearly-symmetric JJs, forming a SQUID shown in Fig.~1a, provide a platform to realize the first direct phase-sensitive measurements of a topological transition.
-This provides complementary evidence for the topological nature of our observation of a superconducting gap reopening. \setcitestyle{super,open={},close={}}
+Unlike the prior works~\cite{ren_topological_2019,fornieri_evidence_2019}, in our JJs the phase is not biased.
+Instead, it self-adjusts to minimize the free energy of the system in both the trivial and topological phases.
+We demonstrate how two gate-tunable and nearly-symmetric JJs, forming a SQUID provide a platform to realize the first direct phase-sensitive measurements of a topological transition.
+This is a complementary evidence for the topological nature of our observation of a minimum in $I_c$.

-The JJs based on epitaxial Al/InAs (see Methods) are engineered to support high-interfacial transparency and robust proximity-induced superconductivity in InAs \cite{shabani_two-dimensional_2016}.
-Both junctions ($1$, $2$) of the SQUID are W=4~$\mu$m wide and L=100~nm long, while the area of the SQUID loop is 25~$\mu m^2$.
-This yields junctions in the short limit and with a mean free path on the same order as their length [see Supplementary Information (SI)].
-Using a vector magnet, we apply \textbf{B}$_\|$ along an arbitrary axis defined by $\theta$, as indicated in Fig.~1a, and impose a phase difference between the two JJ.
-The versatility of our setup can be seen from the measured SQUID differential resistance as a function of an applied bias current, $I$, and gate voltage $V_g^2$ in Fig.~1b.
-The critical current, $I_c$, at which the SQUID acquires a finite resistance, decreases and becomes constant for $V_g^2 < -5.5$~V, indicating that JJ2 is fully depleted.
-This shows that each JJ can be studied individually.
-Additional data demonstrating that we can operate this device either as a SQUID or as a single JJ are presented in the SI.
+The JJs based on epitaxial Al/InAs~\cite{shabani_two-dimensional_2016} are engineered to support high-interfacial transparency and high mobility resulting in JJ transparency $\tau\approx 0.9$, as estimated from the current-phase relation~\cite{mayer_gate_2019}, and robust proximity-induced superconductivity in InAs.
+Both junctions ($1$, $2$) of the SQUID are $W=4\,\mu$m wide and $L=100\,$nm long, while the area of the SQUID loop is $25\,\mu \textrm{m}^2$.
+The superconducting gap of the aluminium layer $\Delta_0 = 230 \pm 10 \,\mu$eV is estimated from measured critical temperature.
+With the coherence length $\xi_0=\hbar v_F/(\pi \Delta_0) \approx 770\,$nm and the mean free path, $l_e \approx 200\,$nm~\cite{mayer_gate_2019}, the JJs are in a quasi-ballistic short-junction limit, $l_e > L$ and $\xi_0 \gg L$~\cite{supplementary-materials,golubov_JJ_2004}.
+At high density ($n \approx 2\,\times\,10^{12}\,$cm$^{-2}$), based on previous study~\cite{wickramasinghe_transport_2018}, we expect the Rashba spin-orbit coupling (SOC) strength to reach $\alpha \approx 150\,$meV$\,$\AA, which corresponds to the spin-orbit energy, $E_\mathrm{SO}=\alpha\, m^* v_F/\hbar \approx 5.3\,$meV.
+We apply \textbf{B}$_\|$ along an arbitrary axis defined by angle $\theta$.
+At $\theta = 0$, the field is along y and perpendicular to the current flowing through the JJ.
+We can also impose a phase difference between the two JJs by applying a small out-of-plane field.
+The versatility of our setup comes from the possibility to operate it either as a SQUID or as a single JJ by fully depleting the other JJ.